3.67 from 3 votes

 British

-Frozen roast potatoes in the air fryer are the perfect time saving alternative to making the real thing from scratch!
-They come out perfectly crispy and golden brown on the outside while having a nice light and fluffy center.
-Not to mention, air fried roast potatoes are a fantastic accompaniment to any Holiday or Sunday roast.
+Frozen roast potatoes in air fryer are the perfect time-saving alternative to making the real thing from scratch.
+When you air fry frozen roast potatoes, they come out crispy and golden with a super fluffy centre.
+They’re a fantastic accompaniment to any Holiday or Sunday roast, especially with a juicy protein like my TENDER Cast Iron Chicken Breast.

 Golden browned roast potatoes in a patterned white and bowl with a small bowl of salt in partial view.